9 best onboarding practices you’ll wish you knew sooner

 With both subjective and objective feedback in hand, you can build a strategy that addresses your firm's specific gaps.

 Onboarding best practices can truly start before the new hire even shows up for day one.
-I know we say it constantly, but it’s a major recruitment mistake to ignore the candidate experience in the stages before their day-to-day work has begun.
-Preboarding will inspire excitement while assuaging any anxiety they might have.
+It's a major recruitment mistake to ignore the candidate experience in the stages before their day-to-day work has begun.
+Preboarding will inspire excitement while easing any anxiety they might have.

 • Send a swag bag with mugs, pens, and water bottles — include whatever fun, branded stuff your organization has.